fshowalter/movielog-archive/drafts/she-couldnt-say-no.md

 But what if he didn't?
 What if the film started as a comedy but then subverted the genre to show the underside of small town life?
 A biting satire that _really_ explored the effects of sudden wealth on rural America.
 It might be wrong to criticize the film based on what _wasn't_ made, but storytelling is about making decisions.
 And a decision to _not_ do something is still a decision.

 Had it dared to be as provocative as it's title, _She Couldn't Say No_ might have been something special.
-As is, it's just mediocre.
+But as is, it's just mediocre.